jychen7/BigQL/README.md

 ## Limitation

 - for row key encoding, only string is supported
-- for composite row key, only last identifier supports "BETWEEN".
-All identifiers (including last) supports "=" and "IN"
+- for single/composite row key, identifiers supports "=" and "IN".
+Additionally, last identifier also supports "BETWEEN".
 - for qualifiers, only string and integer (64bit BigEndian encoding) value are supported
 - subqueries and common table expressions are not supported